-However, interpersonal skills are not learned solely from books because they come naturally to some people, while other people need to work and cultivate them.
+However, interpersonal skills are not learned solely from books because they come naturally to some people, while others need to work and cultivate them.
 Others describe interpersonal skills as social intelligence because it relies on paying attention to the actions and speech of others and interpreting them to form a response.
 Even though interpersonal skills are based, in part, on an individual’s personality and instincts, they can also be developed with experience and knowledge.

 1. During Conversations, Practice Active Listening Skills

-Whenever you will have a conversation at work, you need to be mindful of what the other person is talking about.
+Whenever you have a conversation at work, you need to be mindful of what the other person is talking about.
 You can try to repeat what they say in your own words to make sure that you understand.
 When you show people that you are listening actively, you will be able to foster a better working relationship as well.

 2. Make Your Coworkers Know When You Appreciate Them

-It actually feels good when you know that the people you work hard with appreciates all your efforts.
+It actually feels good when you know that the people you work hard with appreciate all your efforts.
 But instead of keeping your appreciation to yourself, you should also let others know that they did a good job and you appreciate them as well.
 When people feel appreciated, they will be more motivated to keep up the good work.

-3. Cultivate A Positive Outlook
+3. Cultivate a Positive Outlook

 If you want to improve your interpersonal skills, you need to teach yourself to be positive.
 You can do this by reminding yourself of the good things about your life and about your job as well.
 If you’re feeling down about something, you need to set those feelings aside until after work.
-And if you are feeling stressed about a work issue, you always need to look for the positive in the situation and you can try to build on that.
+And if you are feeling stressed about a work issue, you always need to look for the positive in the situation, and you can try to build on that.